-- To foster retention of LGBTQ faculty and staff.
+- To foster retention of LGBTQA+ faculty and staff.

-- In the spirit of the university’s desire to establish a diverse community, the LGBTQ FSA shall seek to provide support and guidance for the university regarding issues that affect the well-being of LGBTQ employees of the university.
+- In the spirit of the university’s desire to establish a diverse community, the Pride Faculty and Staff Association shall seek to provide support and guidance for the university regarding issues that affect the well-being of LGBTQA+ employees of the university.

 The Women's Professional Advancement and Synergy Academy (WPASA) was founded at The University of Texas at San Antonio in 2011.
 Since 2011, it has planned and offered professional development and leadership training to four cohorts of faculty and staff in 2012, 2014, 2016 and 2018.
 WPASA alumni total nearly 100.
 WPASA has strengthened the culture of UTSA’s institution, with the creation of professional networks of women, who hold positions across our University, and whose connection fosters career satisfaction, efficiencies, and dedication within our institution.
 Additionally, WPASA has established a positive reputation for bringing anticipated programming to our whole campus community.The UTSA Women's Professional Advancement and Synergy Academy strives to empower and inspire a cross-section of women working in the academy, who are committed to leadership as a central component of their careers.
 WPASA achieves this by:

 - offering keynote addresses, panels, discussion groups, and master-teacher led workshops that center on developing skills needed to advance one’s career